Coronacrafts or: My venture into first time natural soap making

 The money will go to El Gato Andaluz, a cat shelter in La Linea, Andalucia.

 And not just that, I will match any commission with a donation from my own funds.
 La Linea is a city in one of the poorest regions of Spain.
 What’s worse, many cats got abandoned now because their owners wrongly thought the pets can give them COVID-19.
 The shelter is closed to visitors, adoptions cannot go ahead and lots of stray cats cannot be trapped and sterilized and will have their kittens now, with no one there to take care of them!
 Should there unexpectedly be tons of commissions, I may divide the funds to support other animal shelters in Spain.
+Update 21.
+May 2020: I regularly support this and other shelters anyway and have made a donation from my own money instead

 What You need – equipment